Gtindi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. 3-new_owner - Changes the owner of the file hello to the user betty
 5. 4-empty - Creates an empty file called hello
 6. 5-execute - Adds execute permission to the owner of the file hello
+7. 6-multiple_permissions - Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.